opendatacube/datacube-ows/docs/cfg_styling.rst

 of declared multi-date handlers cannot overlap and a multi-date handler cannot handle a request with 1 (or 0) dates.

+There is also an optional boolean entry ``preserve_user_date_order``.
+The default value is False, which means the date dimension coordinates of the Xarray dataset passed to the multidate handler at render time will be as returned by ``dc.load`` - i.e. sorted in chronological order.
+If ``preserve_user_date_order`` is set to True, then the date coordinates of the dataset are resorted to match the date order passed in by the user in the WMS request.

 E.g. ::

     "multi_date": [
         {
             # This multi-date handler handles requests with 2 dates.
             "allowed_count_range": [2, 2],
+            # No "preserve_user_date_order" specified - defaults to False.
             ...
         },
         {
             # This multi-date handler handles requests with between 3 and 5 dates.
             "allowed_count_range": [3, 5],
+            # Preserve user-supplied date order.
+            "preserve_user_date_order": True,
             ...
         },
         {